 Adding in some sweet potato along with the black beans makes it a little less dry and the black bean burger still manages to hold together.

 (Love sweet potato?
 Me too!
 You’ll love my recipe for African Peanut Soup.
-It made with peanut butter, vegetables, with a base of sweet potato.)
+It is made with peanut butter, and vegetables, with a base of sweet potato.)